ihor-chaban/bombardier-automate/README.md

 Go to `terraform` folder and run
 ```$ terraform destroy```
 Type `yes` when prompted for confirmation.
-All the resources created by this solution will be permanently destoyed.
+All the resources created by this solution will be permanently destroyed.
 You may deploy them again just like for the first time.

 ## Targets